github/developer.github.com/content/v3/users/administration.md

 The User Administration API allows you to promote, demote, suspend, and unsuspend users on a GitHub Enterprise appliance. *It is only available to site admins.* Normal users will receive a `403` response if they try to access it.

-[The Users API](/v3/users/) has additional functionality that's available to both GitHub.com and GitHub Enterprise consumers.

 ## Promote an ordinary user to a site administrator

     PUT /user/:username/site_admin